stackgl/gl-texture2d/README.md

 * `y_off` is the y offset to write from. (default `0`)
 * `mip_level` is the mip level to write to. (default `0`)

+If `data` is an `ndarray` the same rules as in the constructor are followed for converting the type of the buffer.

 ### `tex.generateMipmaps()`
 Generates mipmaps for the texture.
 This will fail if the texture dimensions are not a power of two.